¥ 2,106 (tax included)

 The year was 1871 (the fourth year of the Meiji era).

-The history of Okui Kaiseido began when Okui Hango, a samurai who lost his stipend when the feudal domains were abolished and prefectures were established, noticed the kelp being unloaded at Tsuruga Port.
+The history of Okui Kaiseido began when Okui Hango, a former samurai who lost his stipend following the abolition of feudal domains and establishment of prefectures (Haihan Chiken, 1871), noticed the konbu being unloaded at Tsuruga Port.

 At that time, Tsuruga was a key trading point for the Kitamaebune ships that connected Hokkaido with Kyoto and Osaka.